-In this guide, the basics of German health insurance will be clarified and this will hopefully make understanding the system less complicated.
+In this guide, the basics of expat health insurance in Germany will be clarified and this will hopefully make understanding the system less complicated.

-The German health care system and German health insurance
+The German health care system and Expat health insurance in Germany

 Anyone who is considering a move to Germany should be absolutely that it is a legal requirement that anyone living in Germany must have health insurance.
 Every individual has the choice of fulfilling this legal requirement by taking out either public or private health insurance, but it has to be full insurance through one of these sectors; travel insurance will not meet the requirements.